-The certificate will contain extremely sensitive and personal information so there is a code of practice for recipients so that you know the information is being handled fairly and used properly.
+The certificate will contain sensitive and personal information so there is a code of practice for recipients.
+This ensures that this information remains confidential and you know the information is being handled fairly and used properly.

 Referrals are made to DBS when an employer or organisation believes a person has caused harm or poses a future risk of harm to vulnerable groups, including children.

 An employer or volunteer manager is breaking the law if they knowingly employ someone in a regulated activity with a group from which they are barred from working.